Bauchibred/ethernaut-solutions/README.md

 ## 4. Telephone

-Here we learn the nuance between using the global variables "tx.origin" and "msg.sender".
+Here we learn the nuance between using the global variables "tx.origin" and "msg.sender". tx.origin is a global variable that returns the address of the account that originally sent the call, using this for authentication allows a phishing-like attack to be possible
 And we also learn the proper way to do authorization checks in our contract functions.
 The way to hack this level is to understand how tx.origin works.
 When we call a contract (A) function from within another contract (B), the msg.sender is the address of B, not the account that initiated the function from which is tx.origin.
 Using the following contract on remix and calling the `hackContract` function to take over the victim contract, dont forget that we need to copy and paste the code to this level to remix inorder to be able to import it and successfully hack the level